Overview

 | Latency | Very low | Moderate |

-| Firewall bypass | Good | Excellent |
+| Firewall compatibility | Good | Excellent |

 | DPI resistance | Excellent (Reality) | Excellent (HTTP masking) |

-| Corporate networks | May be blocked | Usually works |
+| Corporate networks | May have issues | Usually works |

 | Battery usage | Low | Moderate |